Sienci-Labs/Resources/lmmk3/lmk3-assembly/lmk3-surfacing-first-proj.md

         ☑️ How to home the machine
-        ☑️ How to surface material with gSender's surfacing wizard ☑️ How to determine surfacing dimensions while accounting for the dust shoe ☑️ Know what the settings mean in the surfacing wizard ☑️ How to set up the job's origin/zeros and zero the machine accordingly ☑️ How to use the AutoSpin in spindle mode
+        ☑️ How to surface material with gSender's surfacing wizard ☑️ How to determine surfacing dimensions while accounting for the dust shoe ☑️ How to set up the job's origin/zeros and zero the machine accordingly ☑️ How to use the AutoSpin in spindle mode
         ☑️ How to locate and change settings in Config